CITIZEN ARTS INTERNATIONAL

 Through collaborations with partners including CUNY Stages, NYC Parks, community organizations, and international funders, Citizen Arts International models sustainable strategies for affordability and access.
 By uniting urban spaces through joint presentations and coalition-building, the festival ensures students, families, and diverse publics can experience high-caliber, multidisciplinary art - strengthening New York City's cultural and civic fabric.

-Ancrage, LaGuardia Performing Arts Center
+Ancrage, Laguardia Community College Performing Arts Center (2025)

-Elena Siyanko is a curator and cultural strategist who provides both creative and strategic leadership to advance multidisciplinary performance in public spaces.
+A curator and cultural strategist who provides both creative and strategic leadership to advance multidisciplinary performance in public spaces.
 With a global sensibility shaped by presenting work from 15 countries, she co-founded the Down to Earth Festival, serving as its Artistic Director and Executive Producer.
 Previously, as Inaugural Artistic and Executive Director of PS21/Center for Contemporary Performance (2019-2024), she led the organization from inception to international prominence, presenting hundreds of artists from around the world in every conceivable genre.
 Before joining PS21, Siyanko served as Director of Advancement Initiatives at the Clark Museum and Research Center for Visual Culture (2013-2019).
 In 2026, she was named Executive Director of the Ukrainian Museum in New York City.

-Natalie Rine is a New Orleanian-New Yorker and cultural producer focused on transnational theatrical exchange and innovative production models.
+A New Orleanian-New Yorker and cultural producer focused on transnational theatrical exchange and innovative production models.
 She is the founder of Broadway DNA, a theatrical agency connecting new work across borders through international producing, licensing, and touring.
 After managing Broadway business affairs in the U.S. and Asia, she served as Producer of the New York Times-acclaimed Down to Earth Festival and now as Development Director for PITCHBLACK Immersive Experiences (U.S./Argentina).
 An independent theatrologist and member of the International Association of Theatre Critics, Natalie’s writing on performance distribution, adaptation, and multi-author collaboration has been translated into French, Japanese, and Slovak, reflecting her commitment to advancing creative practices across borders.